Institute for Policy Studies – www.ips-dc.orgPolitical Research Associates

 • Princeton University: Professor, Mechanical and Aerospace Engineering; Former Trustee

-• Johns Hopkins University: Trustee
+• Johns Hopkins University: Former Trustee

-• Massachusetts Institute of Technology: Trustee
+• Massachusetts Institute of Technology: Former Trustee

 • National Academy of Engineering: Former Chairman